The Relationship Between Medical Cannabis and Mental Health

 Mental illness comes in various forms.
 There are many different diagnoses for mental illness, ranging from Anxiety, Depression, PTSD, and for some, personality disorders like Borderline Personality Disorder or Obsessive Compulsive Personality Disorders.
-At the same time, these diagnoses can manifest in different behaviors or levels of severity for people, making finding the right treatment path.
+These diagnoses can manifest in different behaviors or levels of severity for people, making finding the right treatment path difficult.
 In short, there is no “one size fits all” for achieving balanced mental health, and is often a long journey with a variety of integrated approaches.

 Prevalence of Mental Health Issues in America